Zabrane/qlnd/doc/LightningTickerplants.md

 While single payment channels between pairs of peers are very useful, the major innovation of the Lightning network was enabling payments to be routed between parties who do not have a direct bidirectional payment channel between them, by passing payments along a network of chained payment channels.
-This is achieved by the use of smart contract technology, namely [HTLC](https://medium.com/softblocks/lightning-network-in-depth-part-2-htlc-and-payment-routing-db46aea445a8) (Hash-TimeLock-Contracts), which ensures funds can be transferred in a trust less way.
+This is achieved by the use of smart contract technology, namely [HTLC](https://medium.com/softblocks/lightning-network-in-depth-part-2-htlc-and-payment-routing-db46aea445a8) (Hash-TimeLock-Contracts), which ensures funds can be transferred in a trustless way.
 For example, if a customer wishes to make a retail payment, but doesnt have a direct channel open with the retailer, they can instead route the payment along a network of connected channels.
 Below is an illustration of this idea, where Alice has a choice of multiple payment paths to Bob.
 A real word example of a Lightning payment being routed through intermediate nodes can also be seen in the [Appendix - Shopping](#Shopping).